Curriculum

 Language Arts Curriculum

-Transitional Kindergarten-Fifth Grade English Language Arts
+Transitional Kindergarten-Fourth Grade English Language Arts

-6th-8th Grade English Language Arts
+5th-8th Grade English Language Arts

 In our curriculum…